nbadoni7/employee-management-system/README.md

 # Employee Management System

-_A compact React app prepared for the GIC interview review.
+_A compact React app prepared for the interview review.
 This README is tailored for evaluators to run, review, and test the project locally or directly in CodeSandbox._

 ---